1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Estimation_EKF/README.md

 ````

+### Step 2:Attitude Estimation

-**Step 2: Implement an improved rate gyro attitude integration scheme in the UpdateFromIMU() function**.
+Implement an improved rate gyro attitude integration scheme in the UpdateFromIMU() function.
 I utilized the Quaternion class along with the
 ````IntegrateBodyRate()```` method to perform the integration of body rates.
 Afterward, I converted the results back to Euler angles using
 ````estAttitude.ToEulerRPY()````.